Towards characterizing locally common graphs

 \subsection{Locally common graphs}

 We study the local version of the notion of common graphs, which has recently been introduced by Cs\'oka, Hubai and Lov\'asz~\cite{CsoHL19}.
 As in the case of Sidorenko's Conjecture, several notions of locally common graphs can be considered.
-The one that we study here is the following notion, which is referred to as weakly locally common in~\cite{CsoHL19}: a graph $H$ is \emph{locally common} if for every kernel $U$, there exists $\varepsilon_0>0$ such that
+The one that we study here is the following notion, which is referred to as weakly locally common in~\cite{CsoHL19} and which we simply refer to as to locally common for brevity throughout the paper: a graph $H$ is \emph{locally common} if for every kernel $U$, there exists $\varepsilon_0>0$ such that

 Cs\'oka et al.~\cite{CsoHL19} showed that every graph containing $K_4$ is locally common in this sense.
 In the sense analogous to that considered by Fox and Wei~\cite{FoxW17}, the result of Franek and R\"odl~\cite{FraR93} yields that $K_4$ is not locally common and Cs\'oka et al.~\cite{CsoHL19} established that in fact any graph containing $K_4$ is not locally common in this stronger sense.